Running FragPipe in command line interface (headless mode)

 Note: There must be only one annotation file in each folder.

-To get the workflow and manifest files, running FragPipe GUI, set the parameters, save the workflow to custom folder, and save the manifest file.
+To export the workflow and manifest files, running FragPipe GUI, set the parameters, save the workflow to custom folder, and save the manifest file.
 These two files can also be edited by any text editor.